ChidiebereAgunanne/RecipeProject/README.md

 The above graph shows a box plot of how the missingness of the avergae rating effects the distribution of the number of ingredients.
 As you can see the median of `'n_ingredients'` are similar with the missing values and without.

-To analyze the missingness of `'rating_per_recipe'` on `'n_ingredients'` I ran a permutation test by shuffling the missingness of average rating for 1000 times to collect 1000 KS statistic as described in the test statistic.
+To analyze the missingness of `'rating_per_recipe'` on `'n_ingredients'` I ran a permutation test on a filtered version of the dataframe (excluded outliers) by shuffling the missingness of average rating for 1000 times to collect 1000 KS statistic as described in the test statistic.

 <iframe
   src="assets/numIngredients_missingness_dist.html"